-All Things Live is the leading independent live entertainment company in the Nordics.
+All Things Live is the leading independent live entertainment company operating in Nothern and Central Europe.

-With offices in Oslo, Stockholm, Helsinki, and Copenhagen, All Things Live covers the full spectrum of live entertainment from local acts to musical productions, music festivals and stand-up events, venue operations in Oslo as well as arena/stadium concerts with international artists.
+With offices in Oslo, Stockholm, Helsinki, Brussels and Copenhagen, All Things Live covers the full spectrum of live entertainment from local acts to musical productions, music festivals and stand-up events, venue operations in Oslo as well as arena/stadium concerts with international artists.

-All Things Live represents around 250 local artists, promotes and produces more than 5,000 events with nearly 2 million tickets sold per year and has entered into a number of partnerships with large corporate clients.
+All Things Live represents more than 400 local artists, promotes and produces more than 6,500 events with more than 2,3 million tickets sold per year and has entered into a number of partnerships with large corporate clients.